DasUnicorn/pawsome/README.md

 * Fix: This was easily fixed by adding an "justify-content: center;" to the nav element.

 <img src="/assets/img/readme/bug2-fix.png" alt="navbar is centered">

-## Future Adjustments

-After realizing the design, there is the possibility to miss the portfolio content when browsing on the desktop.
-Since Text is only displaying when hovering over it, it looks more like a picture gallery and you could easily miss the content when scrolling with your mouse on the side.
-This is a design decision that should completely be abolished and redo differently.
-Maybe with more of a card design that has a picture and a header visible.

  - - -